Know your ATM card and the various frauds related to it

 • The Name of Your Bank – usually showcased on top of the card and identifies which bank has issued the card.

-• Card Number – Written in a large size on the centre of the front of the card, this is probably the most important part of your ATM card.
-It is 16-digit long and is linked to your bank account.
-The first 6 digits are your Bank’s Identification Number and the rest 10 digits are Unique Account Number of the cardholder.
+• Card Number – Written in a large size on the center of the front of the card, this is probably the most important part of your ATM card.
+It is 16 digits long and is linked to your bank account.
+The first 6 digits are your Bank’s Identification Number and the rest 10 digits are the Unique Account Number of the cardholder.
 Be very careful about how you use this number – in many ways, it is your banking identity and you should not write it down or tell too many people about it

 • Cardholder’s name – Your card should have your name on it so that there is further proof it is not being used unauthorized.